microsoft/rushjs.io-website/pages/advanced/npm_doppelgangers.md

 **How Rush helps:** Rush's symlinking strategy eliminates duplication for all direct dependencies that are local projects in the monorepo.
 Unfortunately doppelgangers are still possible for any indirect dependencies of your projects if your Rush repo is configured for NPM or Yarn.
-If you're using PNPM, the doppelganger problem is completely eliminated.
+But if you're using PNPM, the doppelganger problem is completely eliminated.